meowosaurus/aa-simplewiki/README.md

-# Example Plugin App for Alliance Auth (GitHub Version)
+# simplewiki Plugin App for Alliance Auth (GitHub Version)

-This is an example plugin app for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA) that can be used as starting point to develop custom plugins.
+This is an simplewiki plugin app for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA) that can be used as starting point to develop custom plugins.

 ![License](https://img.shields.io/badge/license-GPLv3-green)